zackmdavis/Finetooth/README.md

     - Visit *http://localhost:8888/* in your favorite browser!

-* If you like, load the sample data (including an initial post, comment, and admin user: `./manage.py loaddata core/fixtures/sample_data.json`.
-(You can also reset the admin user's password with `./manage.py changepassword admin`.)

 * Use the site! `./manage.py runserver` and visit *http://localhost:8000/* in your favorite browser!